scharfmn/desnos/README.md

 ## Implementation

-Each sheet of paper for Desnos corresponds to a screen:
+Each sheet of paper for Desnos corresponds to a screen in the application:

 ![add](https://storage.googleapis.com/mns/qa3.png)